JS, TS, Go, Python, PHP, etc. project

 Proceed as follows:

-1. In Azure DevOps' Classic interface editor, create or edit your build pipeline.
+1. In the Azure DevOps’ Classic editor, create or edit your build pipeline.

 2. Add a Prepare Analysis Configuration task before your build task:

-• In SonarQube Service Endpoint, select the SonarQube service connection you created in Adding the SonarQube service connection to your AzDO project.
+• In SonarQube Service Endpoint, select the SonarQube Server service connection you created during setup.
+See the Setting up project integration page for more information about adding a connection.

 • Under Choose a way to run the analysis, select Use Standalone SonarScanner CLI.